Italy's Berlusconi attacks magistrates over bribery probe

-MILAN Silvio Berlusconi accused Italian prosecutors on Friday of threatening a senator with jail to force him to say the billionaire former prime minister paid him to join his centre-right party.
+MILAN Silvio Berlusconi accused Italian prosecutors on Friday of threatening a senator with jail to force him to say the billionaire former prime minister paid him to join his center-right party.

-The bribery allegations against Berlusconi come as parties including his People of Freedom (PDL) formation manoeuvre to form a government after an inconclusive election that left no party with a majority in parliament.
+The bribery allegations against Berlusconi come as parties including his People of Freedom (PDL) formation maneuver to form a government after an inconclusive election that left no party with a majority in parliament.

 Sergio De Gregorio, a senator formerly with the Italy of Values party, joined Berlusconi's party in 2006, forcing the collapse of a coalition supporting then Prime Minister Romano Prodi.